nuuuwan/lk_parliament_docs/tests/data/en.md

         a. to set out standards, requirements, rules, and procedures for transparency, accountability, discipline, effectiveness, efficiency, and economy in the management of the public finance including the revenues, expenditures, commitments, financing arrangements, equity, assets and liabilities;
         b. to specify the requirements and procedures to be adhered to, in the management of public finance including the implementation of fiscal responsibility objectives and rules, planning, formulation, adoption and implementation of annual budget along with the processes of monitoring, evaluation, internal controls, accounting, and reporting; and
         c. to specify performance and accountability requirements.

-            - PART I
+I.
     - A PPLICATION   OF   THE  A CT
 3.
     1. In addition to the provisions enshrined in Articles 148, 149, 150, 151 and 152 of the Constitution, the provisions of this Act, any regulation, and directive made thereunder, unless specifically excluded from this Act, shall apply to the management of the public finance.
         - Application of the provisions of this Act